Jeunese/jeunese.github.io/docs/ux-writing.md

 ### Navigation

-The on-screen elements that help users find their way through a product, such as a table of contents, breadcrumbs, tags, a search field, icons, links, and menus.
+Navigation refers to the on-screen elements that help users find their way through a product, such as a table of contents, breadcrumbs, tags, search field, icons, links, and menus.
 Guidelines for navigation include:

 - Use title case for main or global navigation
 - Use sentence case for sub-navigation.